vembry/playground/README.md

 ## learning points
 1. learn how to make credits management doesnt go kaboom when theres huge transaction intake
    1. this covered inside `./app-go` and already fully implemented
-   2. additionally I wanted to created `./app-java` just to see how it performed compared to golang one.
-It should contain the same spec as `./app-go`
+   2. ~~additionally I wanted to created `./app-java` just to see how it performed compared to golang one.
+It should contain the same spec as `./app-go`~~
+      1. implemented, but only for server, no worker
 2. learn how to utilize docker for service orchestration
 3. ~~learn how to load test using `grafana/k6`, which we'll be using to run the scenario + replicate huge intake process~~
    1. this got scratched because as per writing this, we cannot meddle with `grafana/k6` directly with golang